Uzairznkhattak/Menu-Program-checks-1-4/README.md

 for 3 tells if you can vote or not
 4 if you wanna quit the program completely

+covers concepts :
- You can use my program, its open source :)
+while loops, if elif and else statements and nested while loops You can use my program, its open source :)